BigSoftVideo/DOTEbase/glossary.md

 ### Cache <a id='cache'></a>

 _DOTEbase_ keeps a record (cache) of the last known _DOTE_ relevant folders/files and their location.
-Thus, _DOTEbase_ can display and use some information about the whole DOTEspace even when some Projects/Transcripts and their Clips are not currently available.
+Thus, _DOTEbase_ can display and use some information about the whole DOTEspace even when some Projects/Transcripts and their Clips are not currently available (eg. they are offline or not plugged in).

 ### Canvas <a id='canvas'></a>

-A [Canvas](canvas.md) is a visual representation of states and relationships between a variety of objects in and across [DOTEspaces](#dotespace).
+A [Canvas](canvas.md) is a visual representation of states and relationships between a variety of nodes in and across [DOTEspaces](#dotespace).
-For example, representations of [Transcript Clips](#transcript-clip), [Media Clips](#media-clip), [Tags](#tag), [Clip Collections](#clip-collection), etc. can be dragged and dropped onto the independent Canvas.
+For example, representations of [Transcript Clips](#transcript-clip), [Media Clips](#media-clip), [Tags](#tag), [Clip Collections](#clip-collection), etc. can be dragged and dropped as a node onto the independent Canvas.
-Relationships between objects can be constructed using a basic set of icons, arrowheads, lines and borders.
+Relationships between nodes can be constructed using a basic set of icons, arrowheads, lines and borders.

 ### Clip <a id='clip'></a>